analogdevicesinc/ai8x-training/README.md

 ##### Virtual Machines (Unsupported)

 This software works inside a virtual machine running Ubuntu Linux 20.04.
-However, GPU passthrough is typically <u>not available</u> for Linux VMs, so there will be no CUDA hardware acceleration.
+However, GPU passthrough is potentially difficult to set up and <u>not always available</u> for Linux VMs, so there may be no CUDA hardware acceleration.
 Certain Nvidia cards support [vGPU software](https://www.nvidia.com/en-us/data-center/graphics-cards-for-virtualization/); see also [vGPUs and CUDA](https://docs.nvidia.com/cuda/vGPU/), but vGPU features may come at substantial additional cost and vGPU software is not covered by this document.

 ##### Docker Containers (Unsupported)